haruiz/People-Counter-Udacity/WRITEUP.md

 | faster_rcnn_inception_v2_coco_2018_01_28  | approx. FPS: 8.31 | approx. FPS: 6.73 |
 | mask_rcnn_inception_v2_coco_2018_01_28  | approx. FPS: 0.44 |  approx. FPS: 1.87 |

 ## Assess Model Use Cases

-Some of the scenarios where this application could be adapted are:
+Some of the scenarios where this application could be adapted:
-- For security purposes: such as control access solutions
+- Control access solutions for security purposes
 - To estimate the time it takes a person to perform certain activities ( to identify possible bottlenecks):  for instance, voting during elections or withing a bank.

 ## Assess Effects on End User Needs

+Discuss lighting, model accuracy, and camera focal length/image size, and the effects these may have on an end user requirement.

+#### Effects of lighting

+Variation in the lights conditions could affect the accuracy of the model negatively if, during the training phase, this aspect wasn't considered.
+It's important to evaluate how the lighting condition will be in the scene where our application will be performed to adjust the model if needed.

+#### model accuracy

-One of the critical factors on the "People counter" solution is the detection model accuracy, that was identified when the ssd_mobilenet and the faster-RCNN architectures were compared.
+The selection of the model is another important factor; it was identified when the ssd_mobilenet and the faster-RCNN architectures were compared.
 The SSD model shows a significant increase in the frame rate of the video; nevertheless, given that some times wasn't able to detect the persons well, it affects the stats.
 On the other hand, with the faster-RCNN model, the accuracy was much better, but the video's speed was compromised.
 As a strategy to mitigate that problem, a variable called frames_baseline was added, so this control the numbers of frames were changes between frames will be considered, it can be adjusted according to model.
 This approach shown improvement in the results.

+#### focal length/image size

+The focal length, and the image size are crucial factors for the real-time processing; There are no doubts that always will be  good idea to use a high-resolution camera, which allows us to capture good quality images.
+However, it is vital to consider that this will require more processing power on the device where the application is going to be running.

-## For running the app:
+## Running the app:

 ```commandline
  npm install npm-run-all --save-dev
  npm-run-all --parallel mqtt ui streaming
 ./launch_video.sh
 ```